TLeonardUK/TLeonardUK.github.io/_posts/2022-06-03-reverse-engineering-dark-souls-3-networking-part-3.md

 Got an inkling of whats going on here yet?

 It's a key-exchange!
 By the time we get into the game we will be sending a lot of messages often, and RSA just isn't suitable for doing.
 It's encryption and decryption costs are infeasible for realtime usage.
-So the server and game exchange key material from which to derive a symetric key for a more lightweight encryption algorithm.
+So the server and game exchange key material from which to derive a symmetric key for a more lightweight encryption algorithm.

 Normally what happens in this situation is both game and server send each other a few bytes of random data and combine them together in a deterministic way to come to a shared conclusion on the key they should use for future communications.